Parish of Linslade

 St Barnabas in Linslade is an active and friendly Anglican Church with a sizeable congregation covering a broad spectrum from those coming from a non-conformist background to members of our Walsingham Cell.

 The main Sunday services are at 8am and 10am.
 Families are most welcome - at the 10am Eucharist there is a crèche for the youngest children, Sunday School for primary school children and the Barnacles club for older children.
 On the third Sunday of each month the 10am Eucharist is a less formal All Age Eucharist.
 Coffee and biscuits are available after the 10am service in the Hall.
 Please look at the Weekly Newsletter for details of other services.

-The clergy team is led by Rev Bernard Minton who is assisted by Rev Wyn Jones and by no less than five readers.
+The clergy team is led by Rev Bernard Minton who is assisted by Rev Wyn Jones and three readers.

 The Linslade Community Hall is attached to St Barnabas.
 We have recently completed extensive renovations and the Hall and meeting rooms are available for hire.
 Please follow the link on the left for more details on the Hall, how to hire it and lists of the generous grants given to us to undertake the renovations.